yriyazi/Neural-Network-Implementation-from-Scratch-using-NumPy/README.md

 # Neural Network Implementation from Scratch using NumPy

 This repository contains an implementation of a neural network from scratch using only NumPy, a fundamental library for numerical computing in Python.
-The neural network is designed to perform tasks such as classification, regression, or any other supervised learning problem.
+The neural network is designed to perform tasks such as classification and regression.

 ## Table of Contents